feeley/pyffi/README.md

 `examples` directory.
 Some examples require the use of `virtualenv`.
 Make sure you have it installed.
 A `Makefile` is provided to facilitate demonstrations.

+`Pyffi` currently only offers a relatively low-level API in sync with the Python C API.
+A higher level API is WIP.

 ### Vanilla python

 This example works out of the box requiring only built-in python modules.
 From